 Filing a Medicare Appeal continued...

 Medicare Prescription Drug Plan.
-Again, the appeal processes differ, because Medicare Prescription Drug Plans are run by outside insurance companies with their own rules.
+The appeal processes may differ somewhat, because Medicare Prescription Drug Plans are run by private insurance companies with their own rules.

 - First, talk to your doctor about the situation to make certain that you can't take a different drug that is covered by your plan.

-- If that's not possible, ask your doctor to write an explanation about why you need this particular drug.
-(Be as specific as possible for why you need that particular drug.)
+- If that's not possible, ask your doctor to write an explanation about why you need this particular drug (be as specific as possible).
 Then, either you or your doctor can submit the request to the Medicare drug plan.
-Usually, these requests are answered within three days, although you can request a faster decision.
-This is called a coverage decision.

 - If the drug plan denies your request, you or your designated representative can file a formal appeal by phone or mail.
 Find out how the appeal process works in your drug plan.
 Usually, you have to submit an appeal within 60 days of the original coverage determination.
 The plan must get back to you with a decision within a week, or 72 hours if you've requested an expedited decision.
 If you need help filing an appeal, get in touch with your state's State Health Insurance Assistance Program (SHIP.)

 - If the drug company denies your appeal, you can appeal again.
 But this time, your appeal goes to an independent organization that works for Medicare.
 Your insurer will give you instructions on how to file further Medicare appeals, should you need them.